runreflect/agent/README.md

 because it uses the host's Wireguard networking module.
 Additionally, since the agent runs as a container on the host, it requires Docker or Podman to be installed on the host.

-The simplest installation is to run the agent on a host that has both a public and private IP address, where the private IP address is on the same network subnet as the private web applications to be tested.
+Typically, the host will have a restricted network ACL as well.

-The agent will bind to a UDP port on the public IP address and listen for incoming Reflect browser sessions.
+The agent binds to a UDP port on the host's network interface and polls the Reflect API to identify Reflect browser sessions that need the agent.
-Typically, the host will have a restricted network ACL limited to allowing traffic only from Reflect.

-NOTE: installing the agent behind a NAT requires establishing a port-forwarding rule on the NAT for the UDP port that the agent binds to.
+For each agent-based browser session in Reflect, the agent initiates a secure connection over Wireguard.

 To install the agent, you'll need `docker` installed, and then run: